sendgrid/smtpapi-csharp/TROUBLESHOOTING.md

-If you have a non-library SendGrid issue, please contact our [support team](https://support.sendgrid.com).
+If you have a SendGrid issue, please contact our [support team](https://support.sendgrid.com).

-If you can't find a solution below, please open an [issue](https://github.com/sendgrid/smtpapi-csharp/issues).

 ## Table of Contents